sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/basic_cd.md

 1. Commit/Push the results back in the manifests repository.

 At this point the Codefresh GitOps agent will perform the deployment automatically.
-After some minutes if you visit the application again in your browser you will see the new application version deployed.
+After a few minutes if you visit the application again in your browser you will see the new application version deployed.